telatin/blini/paper/paper2.md

 create small representations of large sequences, which allow for efficient searching and comparison.
-The LinClust clustering algorithm [@steinegger2018clustering] uses k-mer matching reduce the number of pairwise comparisons and achieve linear scaling with the size of the input.
+The LinClust clustering algorithm [@steinegger2018clustering] uses k-mer matching to reduce the number of pairwise comparisons and achieve linear scaling with the size of the input.

 While each of these techniques provides value on its own,